 The word 'genius' has a magical sound.
 Genius.
 "He is a genius."
 It's redolent of the divine, or at least the über-human.
 A genius isn't quite human; there is something mysterious, almost mystical, about him.
-People speak of him in reverend tones.
+People speak of him in reverent tones.
 Einstein is the prototypical example.
-All his eccentricities, his absentmindedness and childishness, and even his selfishness, are forgiven him, for he was a genius.
+All his eccentricities, his absentmindedness and childishness, even his selfishness, are forgiven him, for he was a genius.
 "What is it like to be a genius?"
 "It must be so hard to tolerate people!"
 "The genius is immortal."

 In an interview once, David Foster Wallace recalled a day in college when a professor of his had told him he was a genius.
 It was the happiest day of his life.
 "I thought I'd never have to go to the bathroom again," he said.
 In my younger days, I myself used to take pleasure in basking in thoughts of self-flattery.
 I would read Schopenhauer's many passages in which he waxes rhapsodic about the genius, describing him in rich detail and contrasting him with the average dullard.
 The genius, he says, is like a child, emotional, fickle, prone to alternating bouts of joy and melancholy, absentminded, fascinated by the world, self-absorbed, sensitive, lonely, careless with money, good-natured but easily disappointed in people.
-I was pleased that every facet of his descriptions was true of me.
-My absentmindedness, for example, has always been comically severe.
-Sometimes I accidentally try to brush my teeth with a pen I've picked up from the counter, or I try to drink a yoghurt I've just taken from the refrigerator, assuming it's a cup of juice.
-And I'm incurably lackadaisical about practical things like money, in which I have no interest whatever.
+I was pleased, naively, that every facet of his descriptions was true of me.
+(My absentmindedness, for example, has always been comically severe.)

 As I grew older (21, 22), I came to understand the silliness of Schopenhauer's thoughts about the extraordinariness of the genius.
-For those of you not acquainted with his ideas, I should say that he thought geniuses had some kind of privileged access to the thing-in-itself, the inner essence of the world.
+For the reader not acquainted with his ideas, I should say that he thought geniuses had some kind of privileged access to the thing-in-itself, the inner essence of the world.
 In ecstatic moments of artistic contemplation other people can sometimes approximate this, but not to the extent that the genius can.
 He literally has intuitive "knowledge" of the way the world is in itself. -Pretty fanciful, eh?
 The funny thing is that our ordinary linguistic usage accords well with what Schopenhauer said.
-We half-consciously think of the genius as possessing some sort of divine insight into reality-or, if he is an artist, as possessing a half-divine, half-mad sympathy with beauty/creativity.
+We implicitly think of the genius as possessing some sort of divine insight into reality-or, if he is an artist, as possessing a half-divine, half-mad sympathy with beauty/creativity.
 The word itself has these conceptual overtones.